-The Sanford Underground Research Facility in Lead, South Dakota seeks to advance the understanding of our universe by providing laboratory space deep underground where highly sensitive physics experiments can be shielded from cosmic radiation.
-Located at the former Homestake Gold Mine, this laboratory space is located nearly one-mile (4,850 feet) underground and hosts of several individual facilities for various types of research.
+Our client, a research facility, seeks to advance the understanding of our universe by providing laboratory space deep underground where highly sensitive physics experiments can be shielded from cosmic radiation.
+This laboratory space is located nearly one-mile (4,850 feet) underground and hosts of several individual facilities for various types of research.

 Application: Underground Cleanroom Environment